On my recent trip to southern California, I spent a week searching for the best speakeasy in San Diego.

 She slid me the drink, and I looked down at a crystal clear cube of ice, the stems of sage distinctly visible beneath it.

-It was good enough not to send back, but I nursed it for a while before talking to the head bartender (who could tell I was ready for a change).
+It was good enough not to send it back, but I nursed it for a while before talking to the head bartender (who could tell I was ready for a change).

 I played it safer my second round, ordering the What's Guavanon, consisting of white rum, Plantation Pineapple Rum, Arak Batavia, guava lime, ginger, and Float Overproof Rum.

 Served in a tall glass of crushed ice with flower garnish, this fruity Caribbean cocktail was more to my liking.

 Thompson & Twain Provisioning Co.